EnergySystemsModellingLab/MUSE_OS/README.md

    moving on.
 2. Install MUSE-OS with `pipx install MUSE-OS`.
 It might take a while to complete, but afterwards updates should be pretty fast.
+   - **Note**: `pipx` will use by default a python version which might not be compatible with MUSE-OS.
+To select a specific python version use the `--python` flag or set the environment variable `PIPX_DEFAULT_PYTHON` to the appropriate executable.
+   See [`pipx install`](https://pypa.github.io/pipx/docs/) documentation for more information.
 3. To run MUSE-OS just open a terminal and execute `muse`, with the appropriate input arguments, if relevant.
 See section below about usage.